Lancaster boy, 14, is one of the youngest people charged with a homicide in county history

 Hopkins is accused of shooting Perez, 25, to death Wednesday afternoon near South Lime and Juniata streets.
 Police said witnesses told them there was a verbal dispute involving Perez and three men.
 The dispute turned physical, a shot was fired and Perez was struck in the torso, police said.

-A detective discovered Perez lying in the street and tried to help him.
-Lancaster city firefighters and EMS responded to the scene, but Perez was dead, police previously said.
+According to charging documents, a detective who happened to be working nearby responded to the block after hearing the shot.
+He discovered Perez lying in the street and tried to help him.
+Lancaster city firefighters and EMS responded to the scene, but Perez was dead, police said.

-Police said they are trying to confirm the identities of the two men who were with Hopkins at the time of the shooting and if they had any role in the incident.
+Police said they are trying to confirm the identities of the two men who were with Hopkins at the time of the shooting.

+The School District of Lancaster said Hopkins was last enrolled at the Phoenix Academy alternative school at the 8th grade level.

 The youngest Lancaster County resident to be charged with homicide in recent decades was Ricardo "Richie" Cruz, who was 13 when he fired a gun at a rival boy near a city school in 1992, according to newspaper records.
 The bullet instead struck an 18-year-old bystander, Debbie Rivera, in the head, killing her instantly.
 Cruz was later convicted of the crime.